Can You Monetize AI Voice on YouTube in 2026? Yes—With These Rules

 Evidence used

-- Separates AI voice usage from broader YouTube originality and repetition rules.
+- Separates AI voice usage from broader YouTube originality and repetition rules, and from vendor commercial-use requirements.

 How we checked this